bewiwi/datadog-agent/docs/agent/config.md

 || `syslog_key`  | Syslog configuration client private key for TLS client validation |

+## Integrations init_config section

+In addition to integration-specific options, the agent supports the following options in the `init_config` section:

+* `min_collection_interval`: number of seconds between two runs of a given instance
+* `empty_default_hostname`: submit metrics / events / service checks with no
+hostname when the option is set to `true`

 ## Removed options

 This is the list of configuration options that were removed in the new Agent